abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex5.md

 ## Summary

-In this exercise, you updated the **hciboxcluster** Azure Local resource.
+In this exercise, you updated the **localboxcluster** Azure Local resource.

 ### You have successfully completed the lab